queer/peckish/README.md

 Producers are a bit more interesting.
 Producers are the things that actually do the packaging: they take an artifact as input and produce a new artifact as output.
-For example, a `TarballProducer` takes a `FileArtifact` as input and produces a `TarballArtifact` as output, a `DebProducer` takes a `TarballArtifact` as input and produces a `DebArtifact` as output, and so on.
+For example, a `TarballProducer` may take a `FileArtifact` as input and produce a `TarballArtifact` as output, a `DebProducer` may take a `TarballArtifact` as input and produce a `DebArtifact` as output, and so on.

 peckish artifacts and producers are centred around the idea of an in-memory filesystem.
 Rather than having to mangle things on the disk, peckish moves